Cool Spot

 There are a few flaws that drag the game down however.
 Collision detection is an issue, resulting in you falling through clearly defined platforms.
 Other times what looks like an interactive object is simply part of the background.
 This is a problem that plagued most of Virgin’s games back then but Cool Spot might be the worst offender.
 With levels this big the game tries its best to guide you but it is easy to become lost.
 Probably my biggest issue is the pacing.
 About half way through the levels start to repeat.
 Immediately after Radical Rails you revisit Toying Around, a level you had just completed two stages ago.
 Although the layouts have changed the theme and enemies are the same.
 It is pretty jarring and kills the game’s momentum.

 Cool Spot is a little more difficult than it initially appears.
-Despite their size the levels are densely populated.
+Despite their size the levels are dense with enemies.
 On the plus side enemies do not respawn after death.
 Although you can fire in eight directions it is still hard to avoid cheap hits.
 Health power-ups are rare and without thorough exploration extra lives are hard to come by.
 While the game is generous with time don’t be surprised if you just barely make it to the end a few times.
 I actually like the slightly higher difficulty although I wish some of the game’s flaws were fixed.

 In Closing